We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

-What I’ve seen over and over again is that excuses are merely imaginary walls standing between you and your dreams.
+Excuses are imaginary walls standing between you and your dreams.

 1. I Don’t Have Time

 We all have the same amount of time to work with.
-Some have jobs, some have families, while others seemingly have all the free time in the world.
+Some have demanding corporate jobs.
+Some have hungry mouths to feed.
+Others seem to have all the time in the world.

 If you don’t start now, when will you?

-It’s quite common to believe that if you had more time, you’d make more things happen, but in reality, it doesn’t work quite like that, at least not from my experience.
+It’s easy to believe that if you had more time, you’d make more things happen, but reality doesn’t work like that.

 You see, there’s something called Parkinson’s Law that states: Work expands so as to fill the time available for its completion.

-What this basically means is that even if you have more time, you’ll tend to fill that time with the same amount of work.
+What this means is that even if you have more time, you tend to fill that time with the same amount of work.

-I saw this happen in my own life when I started working online full-time.
-I had more time on my hands, but I didn’t work more.
+I saw this happen in my life when I started working full-time on my business.
+I had more time on my hands, but I didn’t get more done.

-But this shouldn’t stop you from doing anything.
+But this shouldn’t keep you from taking action.
 You can always find time to do what you want.
 It all depends on how badly you want something.

-2. What About My Family / Friends / Kids
+2. What About My Family, Friends, and Kids

-When you embark on your path to greatness, there will always be people that will stand in opposition.
+When you embark on your path to greatness, there will always be people that, often unknowingly, stand in your way.

-As you start moving towards your passion, some of your friends will naturally fall away.
-They just aren’t a good fit for you anymore, and that’s okay.
+As you move towards your passion, some of your friends will naturally fall away.
+They may not be a good fit anymore, and that’s okay.

 3. I Don’t Know How

-Making your passion a reality seems difficult, especially when you start bumping into all the technical obstacles for getting a website up, getting traffic, making money and so on.
+Making your passion a reality seems difficult, especially when you start bumping into all the technical hurdles.

-The good news is that there are plenty of tutorials, guides and mentors out there that are more than happy to help you out with whatever problems you may have.
+The good news is that there are plenty of tutorials, guides and mentors out there that are more than happy to help you out with whatever problems you face.

 4. I Don’t Have Money

-The important part is getting started and making things happen, even if you have no idea what the heck you’re doing.
+The important part is taking one step at a time, even if you have no idea what you’re doing.

 5. I Don’t Know People

-We’re all human beings, and we all crave authentic connections.
-Some successful people may be busy, but you don’t have to start with the A-listers.
+We’re all human beings, and we crave authentic connections.

 6. I’m Afraid